 Build a connection with your photographer

 I really enjoy photoshoots because it gives me a chance to get to know new people like V. here.
 It gives me an opportunity to build a rapport and really get to know a person ensuring they are comfortable in front of the camera.
-V. contacting me after a friend recommended my sessions at the South Bank, she was looking to update her social media profile but had never worked with a photographer before.
+V. contacting me after a friend recommended my sessions at the in my professional Isle of Wight studio, she was looking to update her social media profile but had never worked with a photographer before.

 Very often you will have seen lots of pretty images on a website, but don’t know how those images were captured.
 You might not know what to expect and have some anxiety about having your picture taken.
 A portrait session gives you a chance to have fun with each other and get excited about having your life and lifestyle captured by a photographer.